ChrisW-priv/PersonalVault/zettelkasten/LLM.md

 powerfull as it forces the algorithm to "learn" a lot about the world.

 ### How does it work?

-In practice, little is known about the acutal "how" it works.
+In practice, little is known about the actual "how" it works.
 All types of architectures for LLM are well understood, as well as the mathematical operations on each stage.
-We also undertand how to make iterative adjustements to the model parameters in training phase.
+We also understand how to make iterative adjustments to the model parameters in training phase.
 However, because the model is so large and the parameters are scattered across so many parts, the direct impact of each parameter is not known.
-We can of course directly measure the behaviour, it's just that we are not sure how all parameters colaborate to yield the result that was returned.
+We can of course directly measure the behavior, it's just that we are not sure how all parameters collaborate to yield the result that was returned.

-Imperically, we see that the models build a certain knowledge of the world.
+Empirically, we see that the models build a certain knowledge of the world.
 Yet, this model is not perfect.
 In a viral example when LLM is queried "Who is Tom Cruise's mother" the model correctly returns information "Mary Lee Pfeiffer".
 However, when we ask "Who is Mary Lee Pfeiffer's son" then the model will either return anwser that is incorrect or say it does not know.
 This example indicates that model holds the information in some kind of directional way where